PizzasBear/KashLang/README.md

 ```

 To change the value of a variable use the function `set`.
 It's very similar to `let` but the variable has to be defined before
 this function is called.
-As an example changing the value of `foo` to `"hello"` add the following line:
+As an example, changing the value of `foo` to `"hello"` add the following line:
 ```
 let 'foo 12
-print foo
+println foo

 set 'foo "hello"
-print foo
+println foo

 Output: